 Valley of flowers offers the thrilling experience of trekking in monsoon

 Generally, as you start the trek, a drizzle with scenic lush green surrounding welcomes you in the valley.
 As you move deeper into the park, you will be thrilled by gushing water streams, towering waterfalls, ancient bridges, and melting snow blocks.
-Such is the thrill of trekking in monsoon.
+Such is the thrill of trekking in the monsoon.

 After a thrilling adventure, you will find yourself amidst hundreds of flower species blooming in various colours.
-These colourful flowers in the lush green valley with bright clouds floating, make you feel being in heaven.
+These colourful flowers in the lush green valley with bright clouds floating, make you feel like being in heaven.
 This experience is truly magical.

 With so much beauty and thrill to offer, the Valley of flowers is the best monsoon destination.
 One must visit this place once in a lifetime.